-For debt issued at a discount, as prepayment rates increase, the amount of interest the Company expenses increases from the acceleration of the accretion of the discount into interest expense.
+For debt issued at a discount, as prepayment rates increase, the amount of interest the Company expenses increases from the acceleration of the discount into interest expense.
 Conversely, decreases in prepayment rates result in decreased expense as the accretion of the discount into interest expense occurs over a longer period.

-A summary of the significant inputs used to estimate the fair value of Level 3 Non-Agency RMBS held for investment at fair value as of March 31, 2022 and December 31, 2021 follows.
+A summary of the significant inputs used to estimate the fair value of Level 3 Non-Agency RMBS held for investment at fair value as of June 30, 2022 and December 31, 2021 follows.
 The weighted average discount rates are based on fair value.